ethanthoma/personal-website/posts/llms_dont_make_sense.md

 OpenAI has very succesfully [psyoped](https://en.wikipedia.org/wiki/Psychological_operations_(United_States)) us into thinking scaling was king.
 More parameters, more compute, more data, more more more.
 But, I think they're wrong.
 Transformers can scale really well.
 And so we do scale them.
-But if you think transformers is the finally architecture then go off and spend your trillions on training your single model.
+But if you think transformers are the final architecture then go off and spend your trillions on training your single model.

 Transformers have one flaw.
 They're not the perfect model.
 Okay, maybe that's